The elimination strategy better protects health, but not only

 Google data show that traffic in “cafés, restaurants, hotels, non-food businesses and leisure and cultural activities in general” was down by 11% in 2020 and 2021.
 This was a much smaller decline than in the countries applying a mitigation strategy (down 22%).

-Zero Covid strategy helps control uncertainty
+The elimination strategy helps control uncertainty

 Cross-referencing of quarterly economic and health data confirms the superiority of the elimination strategy in terms of anticipation.
 People in those countries benefit from a level of visibility enabling them to project their societies and economies into the future.